Scientific Name

 Temperature: This plant thrives in warm outdoor environments with low to moderate humidity.
 It does not like winter cold and should remain fairly dry and warm during its winter dormancy.
 T. jucunda can withstand temperatures as low as 35 °F (1.7 °C).
 USDA Plant Hardiness Zones 10b to 11b, 35 to 50 °F (1.7 to 10 °C).

 Watering: T. jucunda has typical watering needs for a succulent.
-During the growing season, from spring to fall, water your plant thoroughly and allow the soil to dry between waterings.
+Water your plant thoroughly during the growing season, from spring to fall, and allow the soil to dry between waterings.
 Do not water in winter.
 The plant goes dormant in winter and needs almost no water, about once a month.

-Repotting: Repot your plant in spring just before the growing season.
+Repotting: Repot your plant in spring just before the growing season begins.
 T. jucunda has shallow roots and does not require too much soil to grow.
-Pick a container with drainage holes.
+Choose a container with drainage holes.

 Learn more at How to Grow and Care for Stapeliads.